4.4 Cost recovery

 - does not provide evidence of the withdrawal of a submission within 14 days, the sponsor will be liable for the cost-recovery fee, because the costs associated with evaluation of the submission have started.

-Sponsors should note that the requirement to provide an email to the PBS Cost Recovery officers is in addition to any communication with PEB officers managing the agenda for the upcoming PBAC meetings regarding withdrawing the submission from consideration (refer to Appendix A for contact details).
+Sponsors should note that the requirement to provide an email to the PBS Cost Recovery officers is in addition to any communication with OHTA officers managing the agenda for the upcoming PBAC meetings regarding withdrawing the submission from consideration (refer to Appendix A for contact details).

 4.4.2 Submission categories for cost-recovery fees

 The submission categories for the purpose of cost recovery, and associated fees, are defined in the Cost Recovery Regulations (see also Section 4.1 for descriptions of the submission types).
 The Regulations also provide for an independent review (see Section 7.2 for details).

 The Cost Recovery Regulations underpin PBS and NIP cost recovery.